Get the latest Employee Updates, information on working from home, policies, and data related to COVID-19.

 It is the City’s policy to insure the timely payment of all Workers’ Compensation benefits provided for by state statute, City ordinances and union contract provisions; to promote appropriate medical care; and to safely return injured employees to the workplace as soon as possible.

 It is the employee’s responsibility to promptly call the Worker's Compensation Call-in Line (844-847-8709) if you’ve been involved in an accident at work or if your medical provider feels that you’re suffering from a work-related illness.
-This accident report should be given to your supervisor.
-Your supervisor will comment on your accident and forward the report to WI Municipal Mutual Insurance (WMMIC), the City’s Workers’ Compensation Administrator.

 If you receive medical care, it is the employee's responsibility to keep your supervisor informed of your medical status (as it relates to your ability to return to work).
 Each time you see a medical provider, you must have them complete a Medical Status Report and return it to your supervisor immediately.
 The information provided in this form will help your supervisor to determine the type of work you may safely perform while in the healing process, and when they may anticipate your return to full duty.